3 Chromosomal Disorders

 First trimester ultrasound examination of the fetus:

 This is best performed at 12 weeks of gestation (between 11 and 13 weeks).
 The thickness of the skin over the back of the fetal neck is measured.
 The skin thickness is usually increased with Down syndrome.
-As the ultrasonographer needs special training and expensive equipment, ultrasound screening is only available to a limited number of women in South Africa.
+Since the ultrasonographer needs special training and expensive equipment, ultrasound screening is only available to a limited number of women in South Africa.
 Ultrasound screening is useful but will not detect all cases of Down syndrome.
-About 70 percent of fetuses with Down syndrome can be detected by ultrasound examination.
+About 70% of fetuses with Down syndrome can be detected by ultrasound examination.
 Eleven to 13 weeks is also the best time to accurately determine gestational age by ultrasound examination.
 Other congenital disorders associated with Down syndrome may also be detected.

 - Increased thickness of the skin over the back of the neck is due to a collection of fluid (oedema) and is called increased nuchal translucency.
 This is strongly associated with a number of chromosomal abnormalities, especially Down syndrome.
-It is best to screen for nuchal translucency between 11 and 13 weeks gestation.

 Second trimester ultrasound examination of the fetus: